 Types of Server Room Environmental Monitoring

 Server room environmental monitoring can be comprised of monitoring of temperature, humidity, fluids, leaks, smoke, fire, and other environmental parameters to ensure maximum reliability while lowering cooling costs and achieving greener IT.
-Such activity helps protect mission-critical equipment from failure and prevent a decrease in performance, intermittent failures, total equipment failure and data loss.
+Such activity helps protect mission-critical equipment from failure and prevents a decrease in performance, intermittent failures, total equipment failure, and data loss.

 Server Room Temperature Monitoring